smellyalater/blot/A house vs a neighborhood.md

 <img src="../images/rankeableItems.png" />
 Figure 2.
 Survey results demonstrated that users ranked items related to the house higher than items related to the neighborhood.

+---
+#### Background:
+Between 2015-2020 I was responsible for all A/B testing, personalization and optimization for a luxury homebuilder’s website.
+The website’s “job” was to get users in touch with a sales person.
+The internet was very different back in the late teens and much of this technology is standard now, back then it wasn’t and required lots of people.
+I have sanitized this and won’t use real numbers so as not to share any proprietary information about the company.
+This post is about how I made the site better for people shopping for a home.